 Source: CRPM company survey of impact of Covid 19 and response measures, 2020

+It is worth to note that most of the businesses run by women, or in which a woman is the founder or part of the founding structure of the company, generally believe that the virus has a negative impact on their business.
+Namely, almost 90% believe that the emergence of the Covid-19 has a negative impact on their business and revenue.
+In the companies with different management structure or mostly led by men, the percentage for is lower by 15.4% (see Graph 5).

+Source: CRPM company survey of impact of Covid 19 and response measures, 2020

 The consequences are far greater if we take into account that 33.3% of the respondents have stated that complete shutdown was done as a result of the crisis caused by the Covid-19.
 Most of the companies have tried to adapt to the new situation; namely, 51.7% did not completely stop their activity, and have introduced alternative forms of business operation using electronic tools, i.e. online orders, mailing and delivery etc. For 15%, the crisis did not cause them to stop doing business.

 Source: CRPM company survey of impact of Covid 19 and response measures, 2020

+Businesses run by women, or in which a woman is the founder or part of the company's founding structure, adapts much more quickly to changing economic conditions.
+Thus, 62.1% of such companies did not close their business completely as a result of the crisis caused by the virus, but introduced new forms of operation using digital tools and distribution of goods to customers, compared to only 41.9% for companies run by men (see Graph 7).

+Source: CRPM company survey of impact of Covid 19 and response measures, 2020

 Although some companies have been forced to adjust to the situation or even completely shutdown their business activity, the data show that most of the companies retained their employees in this period (March and April 2020).
 About 11.7% of the respondents stated that their companies were forced to deregister their employees during this period.

 The situation regarding retaining or firing workers in the companies as a result of the crisis will remain same during May.
 Namely, 11.7% said that they are planning to deregister employees during May, while 63.3% do not plan to make such decisions at the moment, but they are not sure that this decision will remain as such in future.
-Significant percentage of the surveyed companies (20%) said that they do not intend to deregistered or fire their employees in any case (see Graph 5).
+Significant percentage of the surveyed companies (20%) said that they do not intend to deregistered or fire their employees in any case (see Graph 8).